InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Effects of disorder

 \subsection{Disorder-driven phase transition}

-In general, disorder suppresses the topological phase~\cite{Motrunich01, Gruzberg05, Brouwer11a, Brouwer11b, Lobos12, Sau12, DeGottardi13, DeGottardi12, Adagideli14, Pekerten17, Ahn2021}, causing important changes to the phase diagram of \Cref{fig:energy_spectrum_topophase}.
+In general, disorder suppresses the topological phase~\cite{Motrunich01, Gruzberg05, Brouwer11a, Brouwer11b, Lobos12, Sau12, DeGottardi13, DeGottardi12, Adagideli14, Pekerten17, Ahn21}, causing important changes to the phase diagram of \Cref{fig:energy_spectrum_topophase}.
 For weak disorder, this leads to a decrease of the topological gap and an increase of the disordered superconducting coherence length in the topological phase.
 As the disorder strength is increased, these variations can create small non-topological regions in an otherwise topological wire, thus nucleating additional subgap states at the domain walls between topological and non-topological regions.
 Eventually, these subgap states hybridize and lead to the breakdown of the topological phase through Griffiths' effects~\cite{Motrunich01}.
-In the limit in which the clean topological gap $\DeltaT$ is small compared to the Fermi energy, the stability condition for the topological phase is $\ell_\mathrm{c} > \xiT$~\cite{Brouwer11b}, where $\ell_\mathrm{c}$ is the localization length in the normal state (which in one dimension and for short-ranged disorder is equal to twice the mean free path~\cite{Thouless73}) and $\xiT$ is the coherence length in the clean topological superconductor.
+In the limit in which the clean topological gap $\DeltaT$ is small compared to the Fermi energy, the stability condition for the topological phase is $\ellLoc > \xiT$~\cite{Brouwer11b}, where $\ellLoc$ is the localization length in the normal state and $\xiT$ is the coherence length in the clean topological superconductor.
 Equivalently, this can be rephrased in terms of energy scales as $\DeltaT \tau > \hbar/2$, where $\tau$ is the elastic scattering time.
 In the effective model governed by $H = H_\SM + \DeltaInd O_\SC + H_\mathrm{Dis}$, the scattering rate due to the random potential $V(x)$ can be evaluated to lowest order in $\delta V$:

 Here, $\EF$ and $\kF$ are the Fermi energy and momentum.
 Thus, the transition at $\DeltaT \tau = \hbar/2$ occurs at a critical value $\delta V^2_c$: